 As an employer, it’s important to help your team stay healthy and comfortable at work.
 With desks set up safely, you can help reduce sick days and increase productivity.

-We offer discounts to employers who require 5 or more desks assessed in the same place, on the same day.
+We offer favourable rates to employers who require 5 or more desks assessed in the same place, on the same day.
 Get in touch to find out more.

 What about home-based desk assessments?